 One of the best examples of a restoration disaster is the ‘Ecce Homo’, a 19th-century fresco by the Spanish painter Elias Garcia Martinez.
 The painting was beautiful, and the owner trusted an armature restorer, who ruined the painting beyond recognition.
 The outcome was a disaster in the art industry and embarrassing.

 With art gallery insurance, art galleries can avoid an incident like this.
 The insurance provides the policyholder with a connection to a range of experts.
 These experts are known for their restoration quality and will guarantee a good outcome.
-So you can stop the mistake with art gallery insurance before it even happens.
+So you can stop the mistake with art gallery insurance before it happens.

 Why Does Every Art Business Need Art Gallery Insurance?

-Art gallery insurance can be the solution for any of these tough situations.
+Art gallery insurance can be the solution for any of these challenging situations.
 In addition, it provides various benefits to the art industry- for artists and exhibition businesses.
 Hence, it is a must-have insurance when dealing with multiple art pieces.